spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

 1. Click the IDE tab and wait for the editor to load.
 It takes a bit.

     Open the `docker-compose.yml`{{open}} file and review how these services are configured.

-2. (Optional) The code for the Storedog services is available in the IDE file explorer, if you'd like to look at it.

 2. The application is already running.
 To see the containers and their statuses, execute the following command in the terminal: